hint-lab/deeptrans-studio/README_EN.md

 ## About

-- This repository is developed by CogNLP Lab at Shanghai University for Demo Paper (2025) submission and reproduction demonstration.
+- This repository is developed by H!NT Lab at Shanghai University for Demo Paper (2025) submission and reproduction demonstration.
 - The repository does not include production keys and sensitive configurations by default.
 For deployment, create your own `.env` and replace service credentials.
 - If you encounter issues during reproduction, please communicate via GitHub Issues or contact information provided in the paper.